A topic from the subject of Synthesis in Chemistry.

 Procedure:

-1. In a test tube, combine the carboxylic acid, alcohol, and concentrated sulfuric acid.
+1. In a test tube, carefully combine the carboxylic acid, alcohol, and concentrated sulfuric acid.
+(Add the acid slowly to the alcohol/carboxylic acid mixture to avoid splashing.)

-2. Stir the mixture gently to dissolve the acid.
+2. Gently swirl the mixture to mix the reactants.

-5. Add 50 mL of water to the funnel and shake gently.
+6. Add 50 mL of water to the funnel and gently shake, venting frequently to release pressure.

 Observations: